Try one of these motion sickness remedies and get back in the game!

 *Dosage: 50 - 100 mg as much as 4 times per day.
 Start 1/2 to 1 hour prior to travel.

-This is one of the few motion sickness remedies that works once the symptoms have already begun and it doesn't make you drowsy.
+This is one of the few motion sickness remedies that works once the symptoms have already begun and it doesn't cause drowsiness.

 *Dosage: 30 mg (2 tablets) 2 hours before travel then 15 mg (1 tablet) every 8 hours thereafter as needed.

 Comes in patch form and is usually placed behind the ear.
 A lot of sailors like this one and keep a bit on hand for rough passages and guests.
-Some sailors report using the patch for a few hours at a time and remove it to use later.
+Some sailors report using the patch for a few hours at which time they remove it to use later.

 Advice abounds when it comes to motion sickness and how to manage it.
 People are affected differently by medications, what works for one does not necessarily work for another.